Advanced

 • Section index row#home-tag-columns on a page with the section tags attached

-• General news, features, everything else#home-standard-3-column-grid
+• General news, features, everything else#home-standard-3-column-grid (or #home-standard-4-column-grid for a high-volume desk, four across on large screens)

-Up to 20 recipe pages are rendered on the homepage.
+Up to 30 recipe pages are rendered on the homepage.
 Past that, the oldest pages stop appearing — keep the band trimmed to the rows you actually want above the archive tail.